 The main goal of the Leahy Center is to advance the field of computer forensics and digital investigation practice, with a particular focus on law enforcement and the public sector.
 It is to be a center of education, training, and information resources for digital investigation, computer forensics, law enforcement, government, and higher education communities.
 Through a commitment to these goals, we hope to continue to provide quality work for the whole of the forensics community.

 - A center of education, training, and information resources for digital investigation, law enforcement, government, and higher education communities

 - A credible and neutral source of information and services for Vermont and the Northeast region of the United States

 - A research and professional development hub for Champlain College students and faculty

-The LC is made possible by funding from the U.S. Department of Justice Bureau of Justice Assistance (BJA) and Champlain College, as well as material support from the Burlington Police Department, Vermont State Police and the Vermont Internet Crimes Task Force (ICTF).
+The Leahy Center is made possible by funding from the U.S. Department of Justice Bureau of Justice Assistance (BJA) and Champlain College and material support from the Burlington Police Department, Vermont State Police, and the Vermont Internet Crimes Task Force (ICTF).